ghi-electronics/Docs/software/netmf/tutorials/digital-inputs.md

 > In the event handler, like the one above : ...OnInterrupt(uint port, uint state..., the state argument is the state of the Pin after the edge transition.
 I.e. on a low to high edge, state will be high (true); likewise for high to low transitions.

 ## Tristate Port
 If we want a pin to be an input and output, what can we do?
 A pin can never be in and out simultaneously but we can make it output to set something and then make it input to read a response back.
-One way is to "Dispose" the pin.
-We make an output port, use it and then dispose it, then we can make the pin input and read it.
+One way is to "Dispose" of the pin.
+We make an output port, use it and then dispose it; then we can make the pin input and read it.

-NETMF supports a better option using Tristate port.
-Tristate means three states; that is input, output low and output high.
-One minor issue about tristate pins is that if a pin is set to output and then you set it to output again then an exception will occur.
+NETMF supports a better option called a Tristate port.
+Tristate means three states -- input, output low and output high.
+One minor issue about tristate pins is that if a pin is set to output and then you set it to output again an exception will occur.
 One common work-around for this is to check the direction of the pin before changing it.
 The direction of the pin is in its property "Active" where false means input and true is output.

 The code below requires the Microsoft.SPOT.Hardware assembly.

 > [!Tip]